gregory-at-allsbecom/gregory-at-allsbecom.github.io/_posts/2016-01-09-ubuntu-15-on-ibm-lenovo-ideapad-100s.markdown

 Next I inserted the USB drive in the ideapad, powered on, hit the "fn" + F2 key to enter bios setup.
 I enabled "UEFI" and "Secure Boot", also enabled USB boot, and set the USB drive as boot drive.
+I disabled "Optimized OS Defaults".

 Saved the settings, rebooted, and blamo!
 I was presented with a graphical Ubuntu desktop at boot.
 I chose to install after connecting the Intel Wireless to my wireless network.